 Wyre Forest House

-This consultation will remain open until 30 September 2016, and all comments received by this date will be considered by the Council before it adopts a Scrap Metal Licensing Policy and Guidelines.
+The consultation will remain open for comments until Friday 11th January 2019 and all comments received will be considered by the Council before the publication of a new Statement of Licensing Policy during 2019.

 Recent consultations, which are now closed, are listed below.
 Click on a topic to find out more about the consultation, what the results were and what we have done as a result.